crate/cratedb-guide/docs/integrate/mongodb/index.md

 :::

 :::{note}
 The MongoDB I/O subsystem is based on the [migr8] migration utility package.
-Please also check its documentation to learn about more of its capabilities, supporting you when working with MongoDB.
+Consult its documentation for advanced capabilities when working with MongoDB.
 :::